“Everyone says forgiveness is a lovely idea, until they have something to forgive.” —C.S. Lewis

 Though you’re not supposed to keep score of how much someone has hurt you, it’s good to be aware of what has occurred in your relationship for the sake of redirecting triggers.
 Forgiveness is a two-way street.
 The offender cannot just expect for all to be restored at the snap of a finger, but the innocent party cannot continue to hold the offense over their mate’s head.
 Earning the trust of your mate back takes time, effort and tangible action that may be required for the duration of your relationship.

 4. Remember why you chose your mate.

 Relationships often end because people tend to forget why they chose their significant other in the first place.
-What was it about him or her that made you say, “That one’s mine.”
-Are the characteristics, actions and behaviors that made you say “I do” still present?
+What was it about him or her that made you say, “That one’s mine”?
+Are the characteristics, actions and behaviors that made you fall in love still present?
 Now that your relationship has experienced a significant form of trauma, it’s more important to nurture your union.
 You cannot go on as if things never happened, but you can focus on the great things about being with your mate.